giantswarm/kubernetes-efs/README.md

   https://docs.aws.amazon.com/efs/latest/ug/creating-using-create-fs.html

-Be sured to include the security group that is used by the cluster workers.
+Be sured to include the security group that is used by the cluster master(s)/workers.

 ## Configuring